MKlimkowicz/AI_Test_Automation/README.md

   - Only suggests categories relevant to your application
 - **AI-Powered Analysis Reports**: Generates comprehensive markdown analysis of your codebase
 - **AI-Powered Test Generation**: Automatically generates pytest tests based on code analysis
-- **Intelligent Self-Healing**: Distinguishes between test errors and actual defects
+- **Iterative Self-Healing**: Continuously heals tests until they pass or are classified as bugs
-  - Test errors are automatically fixed and regenerated
+  - Test errors are automatically fixed and rerun (max 3 attempts per test)
+  - Re-classification after each failed rerun
+  - Only commits when all test errors are successfully healed
-  - Actual defects are flagged for investigation
+  - Actual defects are flagged for investigation with detailed bug reports
 - **Automated Execution**: Runs generated tests with comprehensive reporting
 - **AI-Generated Summaries**: Creates detailed markdown reports with failure analysis
 - **GitHub Actions Integration**: Fully automated workflow with manual dispatch trigger